GLOBAL MARKETS-Europe crisis spurs safety bid, stocks fall

 By Herbert Lash

-NEW YORK, Sept 12 Fears of a Greek default that could spark a global market contagion dragged down stocks on Monday, knocking European equities to two-year lows and sending the euro to a seven-month low against the dollar.
+NEW YORK, Sept 12 Fears of a Greek default that could spread widely through global markets dragged down stocks on Monday, knocking European equities to two-year lows, and sent the euro to a seven-month low against the dollar.

-Concerns that Moody's Investors Service might downgrade the credit-worthiness of French banks, which are widely exposed to Greek bonds, and the lack of a solution to Greece's months-old debt crisis rattled investor confidence.
+Concerns that Moody's Investors Service could downgrade the credit-worthiness of French banks, which are widely exposed to Greek bonds, and the lack of a solution to Greece's debt problem rattled investor confidence.

 Investors dumped assets perceived as risky and bought government debt.
-The yield on benchmark U.S. Treasury 10-year notes briefly slid to its lowest level in at least six decades and 10-year Bund yields DE10YT=TWEB fell as low as 1.71 percent.
+The yield on benchmark U.S. Treasury 10-year notes briefly slid to their lowest levels in at least six decades ago and 10-year Bund yields DE10YT=TWEB fell to 1.71 percent.

 "The fear goes well beyond Greece.
 The yields at Italy's T-bill auction today surged, signaling that contagion is real," said David Thebault, head of quantitative sales trading at French broker Global Equities.